garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/ArchiMate Enterprise Architecture.md

 	- identifying & refining the motivation & strategy expressed by stakeholders
 	- developing an architecture
 	- creating views of the architecture that show how it **addresses & balances stakeholders concerns**
-		- proving a case to the stakeho
+		- proving a case to the stakeholders

+The [[ArchiMate Enterprise Architecture]] modeling language provides a uniform representation for diagrams that describe [[Enterprise Architecture]]

+It i